 No. Description Lead Partners Timeframe STREN IGTHEN OUR PARTNERSHIP APPROACH 1 Work with the Government to further explore opportunities to develop an agreement on the priority actions and investments that will contribute towards an agreed set of growth and wellbeing outcomes for Greater Christchurch.
-Linked processes: Second stage of the Government Policy Statement on Land Transport All GCP Partners 2019 2 Work with Government and social and affordable housing providers to better address current and future housing needs across Greater Christchurch, developing an action plan to increase provision and investigate the most suitable locations and opportunities for new housing ownerships models (such as shared ownership, co-housing, etc).
-Linked processes: Next Capacity Assessment, Selwyn and Waimakariri District Plan Reviews and Council's Long Term Plans CCC, SDC, WDC 2019-2020 IMPRO IMPROVE OUR TOOLS AND EVIDENCE BASE 3 Investigate the opportunity for a single growth model for Greater Christchurch that evaluates the demand, supply, feasibility and sufficiency of residential and business development capacity.
-Linked processes: Next Capacity Assessment and Council's Long Term Plans CCC, SDC, WDC, ECan 2019-2020 4 Review and recalibrate the Christchurch Transport Model and Christchurch Assignment and Simulation Traffic Model.
+Linked processes: Second stage of the Government Policy Statement on Land All GCP Partners 2019 Transport 2 Work with Government and social and affordable housing providers to better address current and future housing needs across Greater Christchurch, developing an action plan to increase provision.
+Investigate the most suitable locations and opportunities for new housing ownerships models (such as shared ownership, cohousing, etc).
+This would be prepared in accordance with the following timeframes • An MOU with the GCP and Network July 2019 • A project plan and project lead resource August 2019 • A good practice and/or barriers research component October 2019 • A forum and or consultation component December 2019 • A draft action plan February 2020 • Integration and alignment with District Plan Reviews April 2020 • Integration and alignment with Annual Plans June 2020 Linked processes: Next Capacity Assessment, Selwyn and Waimakariri District Plan Reviews and Council's Long Term Plans CCC, SDC, WDC 2019-2020 IMPDO 3 Undertake an evaluation of the appropriateness of existing minimum densities specified in the CRPS for each territorial authority including a review of what has been achieved to date, constraints and issues associated with achieving these minimum densities, and whether any changes to minimum densities is likely to be desirable and achievable across future development areas in Selwyn and Waimakariri districts.
+Linked processes: Canterbury Regional Policy Statement review, Selwyn and Waimakariri District Plan Reviews CCC, SDC, WDC, ECan 2019-2022 4 Develop and agree a single growth model for Greater Christchurch that evaluates the demand, supply, feasibility and sufficiency of residential and business development capacity.
 Linked processes: Next Capacity Assessment and Council's Long Term Plans CCC, SDC, WDC, ECan, NZTA 2019-2020